Article

 Slow queries logging

-It can be enabled by setting the hibernate.session.events.log.LOG_QUERIES_SLOWER_THAN_MS Hibernate parameter to the target duration in milliseconds, for example 100.
-A truncated sample output:
+It can be enabled by setting the hibernate.session.events.log.LOG_QUERIES_SLOWER_THAN_MS Hibernate parameter to the target duration in milliseconds.
+For example to use a threshold of 100 milliseconds:

 19:37:21.128 INFO [nio-8080-exec-2] org.hibernate.SQL_SLOW : SlowQuery: 137 milliseconds.
 SQL: 'HikariProxyPreparedStatement@1736163819 wrapping select ...'